mloubout/SC20Paper/paper.md

 ## Performance comparison

-To furthermore validate the computational performance of Devito, and thanks to the vectorial extension I present in Section 5.3, I compared the runtime of Devito with a reference open source hand-coded propagator.
-This propagator, described in[@thorbecke] is an elastic kernel (c.f.
-5.1) and has been implemented by J. W. Thorbecke who is a developer and benchmarker for Cray and Senior researcher in applied geophysics at Delft University of Technology.
+To furthermore validate the computational performance of Devito, and thanks to the vectorial extension we present in Section #elastic, we compared the runtime of Devito with a reference open source hand-coded propagator in collaboration with its author.
+This propagator, described in[@thorbecke] is a state of the art elastic kernel [@...].
 The source code can be found at [fdelmodc].
-I compared the runtime of Devito against [fdelmodc] for a fixed and common computational setup from one of their examples:
+We compared the runtime of Devito against [fdelmodc] for a fixed and common computational setup from one of their examples:

 - 2001 by 1001 physical grid points.
 - 200 grid points of dampening layer (absorbing layer [@cerjan]) on all four sides (total of 2401x1401 computational grid points).